buzzware/cascade/api_docs/using_cascade/simple_overview/binary_blob_handling.md

 The `path` parameter is a string that uniquely identifies the blob in the Origin.

+BlobGet works just like Get, where the path is equivalent to the id.

 ## Putting a Blob

-To store or update a blob in the Origin, use the `BlobPut` method:
+To store or replace a blob, use the `BlobPut` method:

 ```csharp
 public async Task BlobPut(string path, byte[] data)